 NEW HOPE FOR EMERGING ADULTS

-As Calgarians rallied to create the Centre for Child & Adolescent Mental Health, sobering facts heightened by the fallout from COVID-19 compelled the Alberta Children’s Hospital Foundation to extend our Build Them Up campaign in support of an integrated clinical and research mental health initiative focused on helping 16- to 24-year-olds.
+As Calgarians rallied to create The Summit: Marian & Jim Sinneave Centre for Youth Resilience, sobering facts heightened by the fallout from COVID-19 compelled the Alberta Children’s Hospital Foundation to extend our Build Them Up campaign in support of an integrated clinical and research mental health initiative focused on helping 16- to 24-year-olds.
 This new venture will bring together clinicians and researchers with expertise in child, adolescent and adult psychiatry, psychology, social work and adolescent medicine to address significant gaps in knowledge and services and meet the needs of a population at a pivotal juncture.